WARNING: SIGNIFICANT DRUG INTERACTIONS WITH PAXLOVID

 - Herbal Products: St. John’s Wort (hypericum perforatum)

-Risk of Serious Adverse Reactions Due to Drug Interactions: Initiation of PAXLOVID, a CYP3A inhibitor, in patients receiving medications metabolized by CYP3A or initiation of medications metabolized by CYP3A in patients already receiving PAXLOVID, may increase plasma concentrations of medications metabolized by CYP3A.
-Initiation of medications that inhibit or induce CYP3A may increase or decrease concentrations of PAXLOVID, respectively.
+Risk of Serious Adverse Reactions Due to Drug Interactions: Initiation of PAXLOVID, which contains ritonavir, a strong CYP3A inhibitor, in patients receiving medications metabolized by CYP3A or initiation of medications metabolized by CYP3A in patients already receiving PAXLOVID may increase plasma concentrations of medications metabolized by CYP3A.
+Medications that induce CYP3A may decrease concentrations of PAXLOVID.
 These interactions may lead to:

 - Clinically significant adverse reactions, potentially leading to severe, life-threatening, or fatal events from greater exposures of concomitant medications